Bondster Review 2022

 Loan default risk

-When you invest in P2P loans, there is a risk that the borrower will not be able to repay his loan.
+When you invest in loans on crowdlending platforms, there is a risk that the borrower will not be able to repay his loan.
 In that case, your investment is usually lost.

 At Bondster, you can invest in loans with a buyback guarantee and other types of collateral to protect you against the loan default risk.